caligari87/ObAddon/readme.md

 * PsYcHeDeLiC theme.

 * Layout Absurdification!
 This module attempts to create more interesting maps by forcing certain shape rules in the grammar set to be much more prominent than normal.

+* Strecthed mode!
+Create extremely long, stringy levels that expand towards only one direction - forwards or backwards!

 * Toggle for turning prebuilt levels on or off.

 * Exposed parameters for the Sky Generator such as day/night and mountain settings.
 Play an entire generated WAD at night mood... for the mood.